LordRedLion9/3DPlatformGame/README.txt

 boring 2d platformer for my first project, I wanted to make somthing that I knew I would like and that would keep me interested in making.

-The hardest part about this project for me is going to be creating the art and models, since I dont have any experience with 3d modelling or texturing (or art in general), but Im going to try my hardest anyway, but things will probably end up looking quite rough.
+The hardest part about this project for me is going to be creating the art and models, since I dont have any experience with 3d modelling or texturing (or art in general), but Im going to try my hardest anyway.
+I currently have a friend helping me make the models now, which will help alleviate the workload.

 If anyone has suggestions, let me know.